smithy-lang/smithy-rs/design/src/rfcs/rfc0023_client_crate_organization.md

 New Organization
 ----------------

-All combined, the following is the new organization:
+All combined, the following is the new publicly visible organization:

 ```text
 .